Rainfall and Temperature Outlook for Trinidad and Tobago, Wet Season 2025

 • Possible increased turbidity and degraded water quality on heavy rainfall days;

-• Increased rainfall, mixed with warm and humid conditions tend to promote rapid multiplication of some agricultural pests, diseases and fungal growth;
+• Increased rainfall, mixed with warm and humid conditions tends to promote the rapid multiplication of some agricultural pests, diseases and fungal growth;

-• Increased rainfall could lead to reduced traffic flows, disruptions in localized travel and longer travelling times, which may require earlier commute start-times;
+• Increased rainfall could lead to reduced traffic flows, disruptions in localized travel and longer travel times, which may require earlier commute start times;

 • An increase in surface water ponding can promote mosquito breeding, which can lead to an increase in vector-borne diseases;